tuckedf/teams-ai/prompting/BetterCoT-Examples.md

 steps:​
 - think about how you would say hello world in the context of the query
-- answer the question and begin your answer with <response>.​
+- pick your favorite and answer the question. begin your answer with <response>.​

 State each step and show your work for performing that step.​